OrdinaryMagician/saya_m/README.md

 *"Don't wanna have no accidents, you know..."*

 Protection for your head and your joints.
 The usual stuff you'd wear for a bike ride, basically.
-100 points of armor, absorbing one third of all damage, plus an extra 15 points from any fall damage.
+100 points of armor, absorbing one third of all damage.
 Can only hold one spare.

 ### Shielded Vest *[Blue Armor]*